 In the year of 1979, the city of Bastrop had taken a turn…people from every walk of life had converged on Bastrop with one thing in common–a deep hunger to know God.
-A new wave of what was called the Charismatic movement was sweeping across the nation, and little Bastrop was destined for a work of divine grace.
+A new wave of what was called the Charismatic movement swept across the nation, and little Bastrop was destined for a work of divine grace.
 The hungry newcomers were gathering in Bible studies throughout the community.
 And others who were life-long residents of Bastrop also responded to God’s call and joined in these meetings.
 By 1983 these on-fire Christians had converged and were meeting on Sundays at a local residence to celebrate Jesus through fellowship, worship and study of the Word.
-There were no recruitments for ministry positions; everyone simply responded to the needs and to the unction of the Holy Spirit, Who directed what they were to do.
+There were no recruitments for ministry positions; everyone simply responded to the needs and to the unction of the Holy Spirit, who directed what they were to do.
 Some responded with children’s ministry, some ministered in music, and the teaching of the Word of God was provided primarily by Mary Jackson and Joan Boethel.

 Not long after we began to meet on Sundays at that residence, we looked out the door and discovered that people were standing in the yard–the house was full!
 We temporarily moved our meetings to the Bastrop State Park Refectory, but within weeks we had outgrown that facility, as well.
 Pastor Mary began to seek the Lord for another location to hold our services, and the Lord directed her to the Providence Association facilities off Highway 21 and FM 1209.
 We obtained a lease from the Association and continued to hold our church services at that location for nineteen years, until prompted by the Holy Spirit to build our new facilities.

-Pastors Mary and Joan had been praying for a man of God’s choosing to join our ministry team, and in March of 1989, that man arrived in Bastrop.
-Scott Stanek, whose home was in Pennsylvania, had met Maureen Fitzgerald while attending Christ for the Nations in Dallas, Texas.
+Pastors Mary and Joan had been praying for a man of God’s choosing to join our ministry team, and in March 1989, that man arrived in Bastrop.
+Scott Stanek, whose home was in Pennsylvania, had met Maureen Fitzgerald while attending Christ for the Nations Bible Institute in Dallas, Texas.
 Through their friendship, Scott had become acquainted with our ministry and felt impressed of God to move to Bastrop.
 Upon his arrival in Bastrop, we knew God had sent Scott to join our ministry team.
 Within a few short months, Scott was ordained into full-time ministry.
 Shortly thereafter, he and Maureen Fitzgerald were married.